 My set of Harley Davidson Sportster leather throw-over panniers look fantastic when fitted and certainly draw admiring comments when I pull up.
 However, they are a pain to fit requiring removal of the seat and multiple fingernail-ripping straps to secure in place.
 The rear pillion seat also becomes unusable.

-As I use my bike for daily commuting, I decided to switch from Harley’s system to SW-Motech’s LC system and complete with a rather nice-looking set of their black Legend gear.
+As I use my bike for daily commuting, I decided to switch from Harley’s system to SW-Motech’s LC system complete with a rather nice-looking set of their black waxed canvas gear.
 For my everyday commute these are much more practical and attach with an elegant click and come away with an equally slick press of a button.
 Constructed predominantly from waxed cotton they are also easy to clean.

 Which has left me wondering what to do with my now redundant (but expensive!) leather panniers looking down at me forlornly from the shelf….
 After a bit of research, I found out that SW-Motech sell a conversion set allowing just about any bag (or even object) to be attached to their SLC system.
 These kits come in a variety of sizes and all come with lots of additional hardware including a back plate to give added support/shape.
 My leather panniers already have a back plate making the rest of the kit redudant and an expensive way to get just the SLC bracket.
 A quick email to SW-Motech confirmed they don’t sell the bracket on its own.
 What they do sell is a Café-racer style number plate for approx. half the price of the conversion kits and complete with that coverted bracket 😉.

 First step was to slice off the throw-over flap.
 Cutting leather, even heavy grade like these panniers is simply down to using a very sharp blade.
 Snap in a new scalpel and you will find the blade slices through as smoothly as butter.
 I used the straight edge afforded by the back plate to draw the blade along to leave a smooth edge that is all but invisible.